Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Makes it unlawful to conduct surveillance of a person while trespassing in a private place where the person has a reasonable expectation of privacy and safety from intrusion.
-The statute applies to drone-based surveillance conducted from outside the private place.
+Makes it a crime to conduct surveillance of a person while trespassing in a private place where that person has a reasonable expectation of privacy.
+This general criminal statute applies to drone operations used for surveillance.

 View source